Hamid-abdellaoui/Morocco_Exchange_VIZ/README.md

 ## Wanna try it on your computer ?

-* Clone this repo en tapant cette command (vous devez avoir Git installé et bien configuré, if u dont have it just download it using the download button ):
+* Clone this repo en tapant cette command (vous devez avoir Git installé et bien configuré, if u dont have it just download the repository using the download button ):

 ```
 git clone https://github.com/Hamid-abdellaoui/Morocco_Exchange_VIZ.git